roadroot/tutlayt/back/README.md

 Please run `prisma db push` to update the database schema.
 This command will update the database schema against the one described in the relative path `./prisma/schema.prisma`.

-Each time you modify the schema, run `prisma generate` to generate the prisma client, or `prisma generate` to generate the prisma client and update the database schema.
+Each time you modify the schema, run `prisma generate` to generate the prisma client, or `prisma db push` to generate the prisma client and update the database schema.

 ### npm